 How easy is your bladder to fill up?
-Compared to the "old days" when you had to dismantle your entire pack to fill up a likely to puncture hydration bladder with a narrow one-inch opening, today's models are easier than ever.
+Compared to the "old days" when you had to dismantle your entire pack to fill up a likely-to-puncture hydration bladder with a narrow one-inch opening, today's models are more user-friendly than ever.

-One prominent portion of this metric is simply the size of the opening of the hydration bladder you're filling.
+One crucial aspect of this metric is merely the size of the opening of the hydration bladder you're filling.
 Some packs like the TETON Sports Trailrunner 2.0

 The Duthie's bladder is secured with two clips.

-Conversely, several of our packs are equipped with bladders that completely open on the upper end.
-This creates a wide opening of 6 inches, which makes filling that much easier.
+Conversely, several of our packs are equipped with bladders that completely open on their upper end.
+This creates a significant opening of around six inches, making filling the bladder that much easier.

 The stiffener on the Syncro helps with filling and cleaning.
 This model scored the highest among others in our fleet - a near perfect 9 out of 10.